yuszuv/karlsquell/README.md

 This is real production code ... spiced up with [dry-rb](https://dry-rb.org/) and [rom-rb](https://rom-rb.org) :)

-The task was to write a maintenance script to clean up the database of legacy system, running ruby 1.8.6 and mysql 5.0.17.
+The task was to write a maintenance script to clean up the database of a legacy system, running ruby 1.8.6 and mysql 5.0.17.
 So unfortunately I couldn't use neither `dry-rb` nor `rom-rb`.
 But I tried to mimic some of the patterns I've developed using these gems.
 So I ended up with a `lib` directory ... at least: I've also learned a lot about the garbage collector of ruby 1.8.6.
 This was great fun!

-After I was done, I decided to use my docker setup and upgrade the code `dry-rb` and `rom-rb`.
-As one can see, the structure of the files hasn't changed that much, but they are more terse and easier to grasp ... at least if you like monads.
+After I was done, I decided to use my docker setup and port the code to `dry-rb` and `rom-rb`.
+As one can see, the structure of the files hasn't changed that much, but they are terser and easier to grasp ... at least if you like monads.

 ## Setup